jobairzihan4-bit/freebot_host/README.md

 <div align="center">

-# 🚀 TeleGuard Render Bot Host
+# 🚀 JZ Studio Bot Host

 ### Deploy Your Telegram Bot on Render in Minutes